andywer/gulp-elixir-modules/README.md

 });
 ```

-## A well-conceived way to arrange the client-side assets
+## A well-conceived way to arrange client-side assets

 ### The Problem